- About Us

 Listen to one of Narayan's talks: Compassion given at IMS on August 23, 2007 – 45 minutes, 8 MB (Download, Stream)

 Kamala Masters is a co-founder of Vipassana Metta Foundation, and serves as an IMS guiding teacher.
 A meditator since 1977, she trained intensively in metta (lovingkindness) and vipassana (insight) with Sayadaw U Pandita and Anagarika Munindra.
 Continuing her practice with Sayadaw U Tejaniya, she encourages an open relaxed awareness that has precision and clarity.

 Listen to one of Kamala's talks: Three Pillars of the Dharma given at IMS on August 14, 2009 – 56 minutes, 38.3 MB (Download, Stream)

-Michele McDonald has taught insight meditation around the world for 31 years, helping individuals to find their own natural entry points into stillness and deep liberation.
-She is a co-founder of Vipassana Hawai'i as well as a leader of retreats for youth and Burma relief projects.
+Michele McDonald has taught insight meditation around the world for over 35 years, helping individuals to find their own natural entry points into stillness and deep liberation.
+She is a co-founder of Vipassana Hawai'i as well as a leader of retreats for youth and taking part in Burma relief projects.

 Annie Nugent has practiced since 1979 and was an IMS Resident Teacher, 1999-2003.
 Her teaching style aims to reveal how all aspects of our lives can help us come to a clear and direct understanding of the Truth.